On the numerical approximation of the distance to singularity for matrix-valued functions: Computational issues

 given by the computation of $\Delta \mathcal{F}_k(\lambda):=\sum_{i=1}^d f_i(\lambda) \Delta A_{i,k}$ at the $k$-th step of the outer iteration.
 For simplicity, we denote by $\mathbf{F}_0(\lambda)$ the determinant of $\mathcal{F}(\lambda)$.
 We fix a certain tolerance ${\rm{tol}}$ and we start the method choosing the smallest value of $m$ for which we have that the $m$-th coefficient of the Taylor expansion is

-More in detail, we propose to approximate numerically the quantity $a_m \left( \mathbf{F}_0(\lambda) \right)$, by using the trapezoidal rule with points $\mu_j=e^{\frac{2\pi i}{m}j}$, as in Theorem \ref{thm:Trapezoidal_Trefethen}.
+More in detail, we propose to approximate numerically the quantity $a_m \left( \mathbf{F}_0(\lambda) \right)$, by using the trapezoidal rule with points $e^{\frac{2\pi i}{N}j}$, as in Theorem \ref{thm:Trapezoidal_Trefethen}, using a sufficiently high number $N$.
 The smallest number of points that satisfies the condition \eqref{eq:condition_trap_rule_0}, denoted by $m_0$, will be the number of initial points and consequently